 In these circumstances, the run/walk ratio will depend on many factors, including the nature of your injury, time off from running, whether you’ve recovered completely, your prior level of fitness, and your goals.

-Implementing a run/walk strategy of some sort, however, may allow you to ease back into running and avoid aggravating an injury.
+However, implementing a run/walk strategy may allow you to ease back into running and avoid aggravating an injury.

 As with newer runners, start with shorter running segments and longer walking segments as you test your abilities and fitness level.